AndreyGS/common_serialization/ReadMe.md

 At this time all main modules of CSP are ready.
 For most of its parts unit-tests are defined (but more must be done there).
 And I polish individual components.

+It is being built in Visual Studio 2022 with MSVC version 19.41.34123.
+At the moment, work with other compilers has not yet been fully tested and is not guaranteed.

 Under development.

 ## License